jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-03.md

 And at the same time, their griddles and pots spoke:

+{{< q a="Pots" >}}
-"Pain and suffering you have caused us.
+Pain and suffering you have caused us.
 Our mouths and our faces were blackened with soot; we were always put on the fire and you burned us as though we felt no pain.
 Now you shall feel it, we shall burn you,"
+{{< /q >}}

-said their pots, and they all destroyed their [the wooden men's] faces.
+The pots then destroyed their [the wooden men's] faces.

 The stones of the hearth, which were heaped together, hurled themselves straight from the fire against their heads causing them pain.